Tutors are a key resource for all students and a great opportunity to engage in collaborative learning.

 Drop-in PASS Tutoring

 Each semester, some courses see a higher demand for tutors than others.
 To ensure that all students receive timely assistance, Peer Academic Support Services (PASS) tutoring is held Sundays through Thursdays from 6 pm to 9 pm in the South Services area of the main floor of the Library.
-In most semesters, this drop-in tutoring is available for Calculus I and II, Physics I and II, Japanese (introductory), Spanish (most courses), Chemistry (introductory), and Economics (introductory).
-We also offer English as a Second Language (ESL) tutoring and organizational tutoring through PASS.
+In most semesters, this drop-in tutoring is available for Calculus I and II, Physics I and II, Japanese (introductory), Spanish (most courses), Chemistry, and Economics & Business (introductory).

 A detailed schedule of when PASS tutors are available will be made available on this web site each semester and can also be viewed on the PASS Tutoring Welcome sign in the library.
 Students wanting a PASS tutor make an appointment through the Portal, but they can also stop by the Library during the designed times to see if a tutor is available and/or to make an appointment for a future tutoring session.

 When you need assistance with time management, prioritizing tasks, and staying motivated, organizational tutors can provide strategies and skills to help you succeed.
-Drop-in sessions are usually held each week in the Library, Sunday - Thursday between 6-9 pm.
-During drop-in sessions, you can learn how to:
+Organizational tutoring can be requested through the Portal.
+During sessions, you can learn how to: